girlguidinghertfordshire/ggherts/_shops_nights/well-end-scout-activity-centre.md

 A large hall area including a fully equipped kitchen and toilet facilities.

-The Grahan Wallis buiding comprises a large hall with optional kitchen facilities, ideal for Scout meetings or Community Groups.
+The Graham Wallis buiding comprises a large hall with optional kitchen facilities, ideal for Scout meetings or Community Groups.

 Drinking water available around the site and firewood available.